-In 2013, Alabama redrafted its firearms preemption laws to broadly preempt local regulation of firearms.
-Section 13A-11-61.3 states:
+In 2013, Alabama redrafted its firearms preemption laws to expressly preempt local regulation of firearms.

 (a) The purpose of this section is to establish within the Legislature complete control over regulation and policy pertaining to firearms, ammunition, and firearm accessories in order to ensure that such regulation and policy is applied uniformly throughout this state to each person subject to the state’s jurisdiction and to ensure protection of the right to keep and bear arms recognized by the Constitutions of the State of Alabama and the United States.
 This section is to be liberally construed to accomplish its purpose.

 . . .

 (c) Except as otherwise provided in [this Act] or as expressly authorized by a statute of this state, the Legislature hereby occupies and preempts the entire field of regulation in this state touching in any way upon firearms, ammunition, and firearm accessories to the complete exclusion of any order, ordinance, or rule promulgated or enforced by any political subdivision of this state.

 (d) The authority of a political subdivision to regulate firearms, ammunition, or firearm accessories shall not be inferred from its proprietary authority, home rule status, or any other inherent or general power.

 The Alabama legislature has carved out narrow exceptions to the state’s broad preemption statute.

 - An employer can regulate or prohibit an employee’s carrying or possession of firearms during the course of the employee’s official duties.

 - A political subdivision can enact a generally applicable zoning or business ordinance that includes firearms businesses along with other businesses, provided that the ordinance does not restrict the otherwise lawful sale of firearms and firearm accessories.

 - A political subdivision can enact and enforce rules of operation and use for any firearm range owned or operated by the political subdivision.